Dinosaur Measurement Project Based Learning – 1st Grade Math PBL

-⭐ Dino Measurement is a project based learning unit for 1st grade based all around comparing, estimating, and modeling heights of different dinosaurs.
-This resource contains a standards-based unit in both printable PDF and Google Slides versions – so it’s the perfect activity to increase engagement and interest for the classroom or distance learning.
+⭐ Dinosaur Measurement is a project based learning unit based all around comparing, estimating, and modeling heights of different dinosaurs for 1st grade.
+This resource contains a standards-based unit in both printable PDF and Google Slides versions – so it’s the perfect activity to increase engagement and interest in the classroom or distance learning.
 Students follow instructions to investigate the actual heights of different dinosaurs using various measurement tools and data displays.
 Additional “challenge activities” engage students and develop further understanding of the concepts and skills.

 Measure lengths indirectly and by iterating length units.